CJLFortunato/Coding-Portfolio/README.md

 That's my portfolio website.
 You can see it at [cjlfortunato.work](www.cjlfortunato.work).

-It's a basic landing page with HTML and CSS.
-That's it.
-It doesn't use any special technologies, but it's pretty to look at.
+It uses React and React-router as well as Sass.